j4kim/SVGtarien/README.md

 move(20,0)
 ellipse(20)

-# more lines, but less repetitons -> good
+# more lines, but less repetitons
 ```

-By doing so, we aim to simplify SVG images generation avoiding its verbosity.

-The language provides a few methods for writing elements in the SVG file and for changing the attributes of those elements.
+The language provides a few functions for writing elements in the SVG file and for changing the attributes of those elements.
-* Drawing methods
+* Drawing functions:
     * `rect`, `line`, `ellipse`, `text`, `bezier`
-* Attributes modification methods :
+* Attributes modification functions:
     * `fill`, `nofill`, `stroke`, `nostroke`, `width`, `font`, `rotate`, `scale`, `notransform`
-* Position state methods :
+* Position state functions:
     * `pos`, `move`, `clean`
-* Special methods :
+* Special functions:
     * `size`, `title`, `desc`

 See examples below to learn more about the language.